reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 ### Using Express' Built-in Middleware for some more Processing

-Express also offers middleware functions called built-in middleware.
+Express also offers middleware functions called [built-in middleware](https://expressjs.com/en/guide/using-middleware.html#middleware.built-in).

 To demonstrate the use of Express' built-in middleware, let us create a route for the HTTP POST method for adding a new `product`.
-The handler function for this route will accept `product` data from the `req` object in JSON format.
+The handler function for this route will accept `product` data from the `request` object in JSON format.
 As such we require a JSON parser to parse the fields of the new `product`.

 For this we will use Express' built-in middleware for parsing JSON and attach it to our `router` object like this: